ndmekala/dotfiles/README.md

 - creating symlinks between subdirectories in this directory and specific places within dotfiles (e.g. `nvim` goes to `~/.config/nvim`)
 - copying sample files that need machine-specific configuration

-It will backup existing files, and skip if a symlink already exists.
+It will backup existing files and skip if a symlink already exists.

 It also installs [`vim-plug` for Neovim](https://github.com/junegunn/vim-plug#neovim) on systems that do not have it.